 ● Hickory Hardwood Flooring

 There are very few kinds of wood available that match hickory’s strength and durability.
 Hickory ranks the highest on the Janka hardness rating of American tree species used in flooring.
-As a flooring material, its strength is ideal for high-traffic areas of the home.
+As a species of wood flooring material, its strength is ideal for high-traffic areas of the home.
 It’s excellent at resisting impact and stress.

 In addition to its hardy characteristics, hickory is also a gorgeous wood.
 The hardwood flooring planks can be light and blond or more rustic and natural in appearance.
 It’s truly one of a kind!

 Pure Heart from our Tall Timbers Collection is hickory at its best, most authentic form.
-The hardwood flooring collection displays beautiful, natural color variations with handcrafted,rich texture to give it exceptional character.
+The water resistant hardwood flooring collection displays beautiful, natural color variations with handcrafted,rich texture to give it exceptional character.
 The result leads to a rustic finish that brings the best of the outdoors inside your home.

 Maple has existed in North America for hundreds of years.
 For centuries, people have harvested maple for its delicious syrup.
 But the inherent strength and density of the wood made it worthwhile inside the home as well—commonly for desks, workbenches, and butcher blocks.
 Throughout history, it also played a part in medicinal products such as cough medicines and tonics.